 First, we’re going sugar-free and all natural and it tastes so good.
 Lakanto’s maple-less ‘maple syrup‘ is free of sugar but full of taste.
 We love this one, especially if you’re looking to have something reminiscent of the true maple syrup you’re used to.

 If you want to take it to the next level, try 100% pure Yacon syrup with your breakfast.
 Yacon syrup wouldn’t be our first choice as a ‘replacement’ to breakfast syrup.
 Rather, it has its own taste and offers health benefits we love.
 Dr. Oz describes the taste of Yacon syrup by saying “If a fig married a prune, this is what it would taste like to me.”
 We agree, it’s also like molasses.
 Yacon syrup isn’t entirely sugar-free, but it is Plant Paradox approved.
 Try it next time on your low-lectin pancakes.
-Comment below and tell us how you’d describe the taste!

 You’re going to need some pancakes to go with that delicious syrup.
 If you feel like doing any baking, get your hands on some of these amazing low-lectin flours right away.
 You can make still make pancakes and cookies all while keeping your ‘gut bugs’ happy.

 The Plant Paradox ‘approved’ list features 11 relatively exotic flours for the average baker.
 However, when diving into lectin-free we quickly got acquainted with the new staples, coconut, (blanched) almond, cassava, and tapioca flour.
-Below are some favs from trusted brands.
+Below are some favorites from trusted brands.

 |Bob’s Red Mill Organic Coconut Flour||Anthony’s Organic Coconut Flour|

 |Anthony’s Organic Almond Flour (Blanched)||Bob’s Red Mill Tapioca Flour|